- 17 shares

-Why Are LinkedIn Groups So Valuable in Job Search?
+Why Are LinkedIn Groups Valuable in Executive Job Search?

 Groups help you:

-- Generate interest and build credibility for the value you offer your target employers.
+- Generate interest in you and build credibility for the value you offer your target employers.

 - Keep your personal brand top-of-mind.